10 Different Types of Beehives

 Reverend John Langstroth, a beekeeper from Philadelphia, is credited with inventing the Langstroth hive in the middle of the 19th century, which fundamentally changed the industry.
 Even after 150 years, this beehive remains the most used hive in the United States.

-The Langstroth has a succession of boxes that stay on top of the other, resulting in the name “supers.”
+The Langstroth has a succession of boxes that stay on top of each other, resulting in the name “supers.”
 There are two types of supers: honey supers and deep supers, often known as brood boxes.

 In a hive with a queen excluder, both the queen and the drone honey bees will have a more difficult time reaching the honey.
 On top of your brood box is where you will place the queen excluder.